vivek09pathak/CarND_Traffic-Sign-Classifier/writeup_template.md

 LENET
 * Why did you believe it would be relevant to the traffic sign application?

-Because MNIST data and Traffic classifier data are have similar classifcation problems
+Because MNIST data and Traffic classifier data are have similar classifcation problems.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 Becuase of higher accuracy on Test data which shown to network for first time which shows increase in stability of data model of better accuracy